Rosa 'Silver Jubilee'

 Rosa 'Silver Jubilee' is an apricot blend hybrid tea rose created by Scottish rose breeder, Alec Cocker.
-The rose was named in honour of the Silver Jublilee of Queen Elizabeth II in 1977.
+The rose was named in honour of the Silver Jubilee of Queen Elizabeth II in 1977.
 The rose was awarded the Royal National Rose Society's President's International Trophy, the Belfast Gold medal, the Portland Gold Medal and the James Mason Memorial Prize.

 Description

 'Silver Jubillee' is a hybrid tea rose, It is a medium-sized shrub, 3 to 4 ft (90–120 cm) in height, with a 2 to 3 ft (60–90 cm) spread.
 Blooms have an average diameter of 5 inches (12 cm) and can have up to 40 petals.
 The rose has a large, full, high-centered bloom form.
 The color is apricot blend, varying from pink to apricot, and salmon with shades of peach.
 'Silver Jubilee' blooms in flushes from spring to fall, but does not thrive in warmer climates.
 The plant has dark, glossy green leaves.